ablyamitsaini/ewheelers_V9.1.1/readme.txt

     -> 030628 - Overlay should be displayed behind side in mobile devices when we click on drawer.
     -> 030518 - On quick view popup, product image alignment is not proper.
     -> 031294 - Two labels are displaying together without having space.
 While adding links from custom product form.
+    -> 031460 - products images are not displaying properly on featured shop page in quick view popup.

 <!---- Release notes TV-9.0.1.20191004 -- >
 Bug: